-This sentiment stuck over the years — the breathtaking gem is often called “the money stone.”
+This sentiment stuck over the years - the breathtaking gem is often called "the money stone."
+This good luck stone is perfect if you're looking for good fortune in your money-making endeavors.
 It is widely believed to allow clarity of the mind when discussing matters of money.
 In addition, peridot is known to enhance willpower, well-being and energy.
-It is the perfect stone to wear if one is looking to advance their moneymaking ventures.
+It is the perfect precious stone to wear if one is looking to advance their money making ventures.

 Peridot is mined in many countries around the world, including Australia, Brazil, the United States, Mexico, South Africa and China.
 Occasionally, peridot fragments have been found in meteorites, some of which are even large enough to craft into wearable, other-worldly gemstones.
 The polished stones are found in all types of jewelry and are a favorite for those who like to have an extra boost of fortune.